-A highlight of his career occurred as comedian, Bob Nelson comedian served as the opening act for Rodney Dangerfield, which became an ideal venue for his football spoof that continues to delight audiences.
+A highlight of his career occurred as a comedian; Bob served as the opening act for Rodney Dangerfield, which became an ideal venue for his football spoof that continues to delight audiences.
 One “Tonight Show” host once commented that it is impossible to laugh any harder than while watching Nelson.
 Ironically, his football character was destined to become a masterpiece in the history of comedy routines.

 Nelson quickly moved into the HBO sector of television with one special centered around Rodney Dangerfield, whom Nelson dubbed as his “Godfather of Comedy.”
 Another unforgettable HBO special occurred while Nelson was a member of “The Identical Triplets,” whose co-stars included comedy legend, Eddy Murphy.

-Many experts in the field of comedy believe that Bob Nelson’s Emmy was an outgrowth of his coming to the attention of a Merv Griffin Show talent scout.
-Perhaps the acme of his career occurred when Bob Nelson comedian was invited to participate in a Ford Theater performance entitled “The Stars Salute the President’,” whose audience included President Ronald Reagan and First Lady Nancy Reagan.
+Many experts in the field of comedy believe that Nelson’s Emmy was an outgrowth of his coming to the attention of a Merv Griffin Show talent scout.
+Perhaps the acme of his career occurred when he was invited to participate in a Ford Theater performance entitled “The Stars Salute the President’,” whose audience included President Ronald Reagan and First Lady Nancy Reagan.